kovasky/nut-server/README.md

 # nut-server
 Fork of ramdock/nut-server docker image for serving switch nsp and xci to tinfoil on local network.
-Now uses nut from blawar/nut as original was causing issues with my setup.
+Now uses master branch from blawar/nut.

 ## Quick Start